Best AI File Renamer & Batch Rename Tools for Mac in 2026

 Best pick: Zush (free tier)

 You have hundreds of PDFs, lecture screenshots, and research documents.
-The free tier of 50 renames per month covers light ongoing use, and the batch processing handles cleanup of semester-long file accumulation.
+The free tier of 50 free renames covers light ongoing use, and the batch processing handles cleanup of semester-long file accumulation.
 The document format support (PDF, DOCX, XLSX) is essential for academic workflows.

 You need a quick one-time rename